vanhoangkha/Networking-fundamentals/Day29_OSPF_Part3.md

 7) IP MTU settings must MATCH

-- IP MTU : Maximum size of an IP Packet that can be sent from an INTERFACE
+- IP MTU : Maximum size of an IP Gói tin that can be sent from an Giao diện
 - If the settings DO NOT match, can still become OSPF Neighbors but OSPF WILL NOT operated properly

-8) OSPF NETWORK TYPE must match
+8) OSPF Mạng TYPE must match

-- will appear to be working but NEIGHBOR won’t appear in ROUTING information
+- will appear to be working but NEIGHBOR won’t appear in Định tuyến information

 ---